TERMS AND CONDITIONS OF SALE

 18. Delivery - The delivery period quoted commences from the date the Company receives sufficient information to proceed with supply or from the date the Company receives the Purchaser’s written order, whichever is the later date.
 Quoted delivery dates are subject to confirmation when placing the order.
 All delivery times made by the Company are made in good faith but are estimates only and not commitments.
-The Company is not in any circumstances liable to the Purchaser for any loss of profits or other loss or damage caused to the Purchaser by any delay in the delivery or any non-delivery of the Goods, or any part of the Goods.
+The Company is not in any circumstances liable to the Purchaser for any loss of profits or other loss, damages or penalty caused to the Purchaser by any delay in the delivery or any non-delivery of the Goods, or any part of the Goods.

 Claims for shortages in deliveries must be advised to the Company in writing within 7 days of receipt of the Goods.

 Where the Purchaser requests a particular method of delivery, the Purchaser must pay for the cost of delivery by that method from the point of despatch of the Goods by the Company.
 If prior to delivery the Purchaser notifies the Company in writing that it does not accept the costs payable for its nominated method of delivery, the Company may select the method and service level of delivery at the Purchaser’s cost.
 Where Goods are consigned at the direction of the Purchaser, Risk in the Goods passes to the Purchaser in accordance with Clause 22.

 19. Testing - Prior to delivery of the Goods, the Company may, at its own expense, carry out any tests on the Goods in accordance with the Company’s standards and testing procedures.
 Any additional tests, procedures and associated documentation required by the Purchaser are at the Purchaser’s expense.